 What are Panels?
-Panels is a rectangle cell or a group of cells that contain Spytomorrow.com data.
+A Panel is a rectangle cell or a group of cells that contain Spytomorrow.com data.
 A panel is the spytomorrow.com data presentation.

 What is a swing trade?
 A swing trade is a stock or options trade based on technical information.
-The trade enters and exits the trade based on preferred trading signals.
+The trade enters and exits the trade based on preferred trading signals over a period of time, generally longer than a day.
 SPY-T trading uses an overnight-style swing trade based on spytomorrow.com pressure signals.

 When are free pressure predictions posted? members see the next day prediction before market close.
-However, an up or down version of the prediction is available on the front page of spytomorrow.com and social media after the market close (4PM EST).
+However, an up or down version of the prediction is available on the front page of spytomorrow.com and social media after the market close (4PM EST) or on Twitter.

 Who invented the spytomorrow.com calculator(s)?
 The website spytomorrow.com is owned by The Rosh Group, Inc. The calculators are derived, created by Rosh Sillars, and maintained by The Rosh Group, Inc. Learn more on the about page.

 What is a correct pressure prediction?
 A correct prediction is the U.S. SPY market open compared to the previous market close.
 We also count immediate reversals on days in-which the market opens opposite of our prediction, yet shows a quick pressure reversal in our favor as predicted (usually within the first 30 minutes of U.S market open).
 More about scoring here.